luismidv/VisualLanguageModel/Readme.md

-Implementation or a Visual Language Model from scratch
+Implementation of a Visual Language Model from scratch using Python PyTorch and coco2017 datasets